Dennis Waterman: Early life and education

 Waterman was born on 24 February 1948, as the youngest of nine children to Rose Juliana (née Saunders) and Harry Frank Waterman in Clapham, south west London.
 The family, which included siblings Ken, Peter (a welterweight boxing champion), Stella, Norma, and Myrna, lived at 2 Elms Road, Clapham Common South Side.
 Harry Waterman was a ticket collector for British Railways.
 Two older sisters, Joy and Vera, had already left home by the time Dennis was born, and another brother, Allen, had died as a young child.

 Boxing was a big part of Waterman's childhood.
 His father had been an amateur boxer and made all of his sons box.
-His older brother Ken first took Dennis boxing when he was three years old, and when he was ten, Dennis joined Caius Boxing Club.
+His older brother Ken first took Dennis boxing when he was three years old and, when he was ten, Dennis joined Caius Boxing Club.

-Waterman was educated at the Granard Primary School, a state primary school on the Ashburton Estate in Putney, southwest London, followed by Corona Stage School, an independent school at Ravenscourt Park in Hammersmith, West London.
+Waterman was educated at the Granard Primary School, a state primary school on the Ashburton Estate in Putney, south-west London.
+He failed his Eleven-plus exam, and he went on to attend the Corona Academy, an independent stage school at Ravenscourt Park in Hammersmith, west London.

 Career

 1960s

 Waterman's acting career began in childhood.
 His first role was in Night Train for Inverness (1960) and then Snowball (1960) with Gordon Jackson.
-He appeared in two small stage roles for the Royal Shakespeare Company's 1960 season.
-In 1961, at the age of 13, he played the part of Winthrop Paroo in the Adelphi Theatre production of The Music Man.
+He appeared in two small stage roles for the Royal Shakespeare Company's 1960 season in Stratford-upon-Avon In 1961, at the age of 13, he played the part of Winthrop Paroo in the Adelphi Theatre production of The Music Man.
 A year later, he starred as William Brown in the BBC TV series William based on the Just William books of Richmal Crompton.

 Waterman played the role of Oliver Twist in the production of the Lionel Bart musical Oliver! staged at the Mermaid Theatre, London, in the early 1960s, and appeared on the cast recording released in 1961.
-Waterman was a series regular in the 1962 CBS comedy Fair Exchange, playing teenager Neville Finch.
+Waterman travelled to Hollywood aged 15, as a series regular in the 1962-63, CBS comedy Fair Exchange, playing teenager Neville Finch.
 In 1963, he took a "starring" role in the Children's Film Foundation film Go Kart Go.

-He later appeared in the premier of Carving a Statue, produced by Peter Wood on 17 September 1964 at the Haymarket Theatre, London.
+He later appeared in the premiere of Graham Greene's Carving a Statue, produced by Peter Wood, on 17 September 1964 at the Haymarket Theatre, London.
 Waterman played His Son, with Ralph Richardson as The Father.

 Waterman was also in the original cast of Saved, the play written by Edward Bond, and first produced at the Royal Court Theatre in November 1965.
 He had a major role in the feature film version of Up the Junction (1968) in which he played Peter, boyfriend to Polly (Suzy Kendall).